top of page

 Not only inspired by Roman mythology but the wolf played an important role in the Germanic cultures of the wider North Sea area in general.
 Wolves Hati and Sküll, children of the great wolf Fernir, hunted the sun and the moon in Germanic mythology.
 Like Gere and Freke too, the wolves of Odin (Medieval Histories 2023).
 Think only of the eighth-century, very intriguing runic inscription on a human skull excavated at Ribe in Denmark, saying: ᚢᛚᚠᚢᛦ ᚼᚢᚴ ᚢÞIᚾ ᚼᚢᚴ ᚺᚢᛏIᚢᛦ ᚺIᚼᛚᛒ ᛒᚢᚱI ᛋ ᚢIÞᛦ ÞᚼIᛘ ᚢIᚼᚱᚴ ᚼᚢᚴ ᛏᚢIᚱᚴᚢᚾIᚾ ᛒᚢᚢᚱ '‘Wolf and Odin and High Tyr help is borne against that dwarf and dwarf-ess Bour’ (Nordström 2021).

 In European tradition, wolves were animals considered vermin.
 Deeply feared by people already in the Early Middle Ages, as they posed a danger to livestock and humans.
 Wolves were associated with war and death.
 Representing savagery and wilderness (Smeyers 2023).
 In old Indo-European mythologies, wolf (and dog) packs were a symbol of young warriors united in bands living in the wild.
 They were called Männerbunde in German or fian in the Irish language.
 Living like wolf packs.
 Learning to hunt and raid (Clerinx 2023).
 And who knows, just like wolves, pack sizes were halved by fall and winter because most first-year wolves do not make it.
+And in Anglo-Saxon myths Waellende Wulf was the vessel of death slaying the dragons that were destroying Middle Earth.

 By the way, the nickname of Ireland in the Middle Ages was Wolf Land, a land also known for the dog breed, the massive Irish wolfhound.
 Who knows, Ireland got this nickname after the horrible year 1420 in Ireland, when there was harsh winter and crops had failed due to a dry summer, and wolves killed many people.
 This according to the Annals of Connacht, covering the thirteenth-sixteenth centuries (Van Engelen 1996).